pinejade/pinejade.github.io/content/authors/刘雨喆/_index.md

 ---
 # Display name
-title: 刘雨喆
+title: Yuzhe Liu(刘雨喆)

 # Full name (for SEO)
-first_name: 雨喆
+first_name: Yuzhe
-last_name: 刘
+last_name: Liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 北京航空航天大学教授
+role: Professor of Biomechanics

 # Organizations/Affiliations
 organizations: